 Visit Classes page for current schedule.

-Visit Registration page to enroll or pay via Venmo or PayPal if you're a returning Valley Cat family with no changes in your family.
+Visit Registration page to enroll or pay via Venmo or PayPal if you're a continuing Valley Cat family with no changes in your family or location.

-• Continuing Spring/Summer Families: $190 (check email and Maracas Facebook group for $25 coupon)
+• Continuing Families: $155 (check email and current Facebook group for $25 coupon or just pay via Venmo)

 • one 35-minute live Zoom class per week OR on-demand video classes

 Private Facebook Group.
-All registered fall families will be invited to join a unique and completely private Facebook group, where teachers will post class info, share lullaby videos, and any Bongos-only livestreams.
+All registered families will be invited to join a unique and completely private Facebook group, where teachers will post weekly class info, share bonus videos, and add links to Dropbox-stored class recordings.
 This is also where you can share photos and videos of your kiddos making music with us and with you!

 Caregiver participation, modeling, and interaction.
 Just like in class, I don't expect your kids to participate; I expect you to.
 If I can't see you on-screen, then your child may be too close (or off exploring, which is great).
 The beauty of the at-home class experience is that your kinaesthetic or reticent learner can move to the beat of their own drummer in their home safe space and still absorb the music coming from your computer, tablet, phone, or TV (I do recommend connecting computers to Bluetooth speakers since often computer volume isn't very loud, especially when we're playing instruments, too).
 Don't be surprised if you hear even non-participating family members humming a song from class that they heard from the next room...